c-s-cook/express-jwt-auth/ReadMe.md

 - checkUser() looks for user info and injects the email into *locals* for use by in the views - specifically ./views/header.js
 - TO DO: try and incorporate this injection in the initial login / auth pass to remove another call the DB

+/models/User.js
+- this file defines the *User* schema and includes custom Error messages
+- uses pre.save hook to hash passwords using **bcrypt** with salt for successful sign ups
+- uses static.login() to check/valicate login requests

 .env
  - MONGO_URI= (the URI for your MongoDB)